astutic/brat-standoff-to-json/README.md

 Then run the file using go OR use the executable

+## Examples

-#### Generates acharya format for files in a specific directory and logs it to the console
+### Generates acharya format for files in a specific directory and logs it to the console

 ```bash
 go run main.go --all "./path/to/the/collection"